U.S. Route 99: Alternate and business routes in Washington

 Two routes in Washington were designated US Route 99 Alternate; both passed through parts of Bellingham, and for about twelve years both had this designation at the same time.

 In 1931, a new route for US 99 was constructed near the east side of Lake Samish (similar to the route of today's Interstate 5), and US 99 was moved to this new road.
 As a result, the older 99 route past Bellingham Bay (Chuckanut Drive) was designated as US 99 Alternate.
 Today, this older route is Washington State Route 11.

 Beginning in 1952, the other US Route 99 Alternate began in downtown Bellingham and went due north along the Guide Meridian to Lynden and then to Canada.
 This highway was decommissioned in 1969 and is today known as Washington State Route 539.

 Both of these routes were renumbered in the 1964 when the state decommissioned all of US Route 99 and scrapped its entire highway numbering system to replace it with a new system.

 A business route ran in Seattle, Washington and began at exit and entrance ramps on Aurora Ave. just before a tunnel that connected the Alaskan Way Viaduct and Aurora Ave. near 4th Ave S. & Denny Way.
+The south-bound route went down Wall St. until it met 2nd Ave. following that until it merged with 4th Ave.
+S. then following that until the end of the route.
+The north-bound route went from 4th Ave.
+S. & E. Marginal Way up to Battery Street, following it until it used 7th Ave. to continue north on the main highway.
 This was the original route of U.S. 99 until the viaduct was constructed in the 1950s.
 The business route ended at 4th Ave.
 S. & E. Marginal Way where the business route connected back with the highway.